Aldebrandt/Advent_of_Code/README.md

 Feel free commenting my code and feel free to leave a suggestion and comment or two.

-> Please keep in mind to change the datafrom the repective data files to the data from your challenge input site.
+> Please keep in mind, to change the data from the respective data files to the data from your challenge input site.
 > Otherwise your Result could vary and your Solution could be wrong.